santigarcor/laratrust/docs/configuration/seeder.rst

 ======

 ..
 NOTE::
-    The seeder doesn't support the groups feature yet.
+    The seeder does not support the groups feature yet.

 Laratrust comes with a database seeder, this seeder helps you filling the permissions for each role depending on the module, and creates one user for each role.